johnoos/joco-music-theory-repo-doc/_includes/91-git-commands-per-use-case.md

-## Appendix A: git Commands per Use Case
+## Appendix A: git Commands by Use Case
 Notes:
-   * The 'repo' folder corresponds to a Github repository
+   * The 'repo' folder corresponds to a Github repository (both remote and local).
+Local repos contain the .git directory.
-   * The 'webapp' folder is the web app that will be coded, built, deployed
+   * The 'webapp' folder is the web app that will be coded, built, deployed.
+React.js app directories contain the package.json directory created by npm init.
+   * Each use case refers to the CLI window where git commands are executed.
+Instead, the VSC IDE equivalent functionality can be used.

 ### Use case 1: Create an empty repository on Github
 Go to GitHub and create a repository.
 Append the name with '-repo'.